Real Estate Photography: 10 Tips to use NOW in 2021

 Turn the lights on!
 Not only is it going to add more warmth to the shot it will show more details of your subjects.
 Dark and moody is great but for different creative projects.
 Keep the house warm and lit.

 I predominantly shoot raw for one main reason.
 You can edit your photo dramatically more compared to shooting JPEG.
 I love jpeg on certain cameras and for certain reasons but for client work, RAW is always the way to go.
+Only shoot JPEG you are in a pinch and don’t have enough space on your SD card.

 Read this piece if you want to know the difference between Raw vs Jpeg